opf/openproject/docs/release-notes/12/12-2-0/README.md

 This new release brings the long-awaited **Nextcloud integration**.
 No more spending hours searching for the right version of the right file!
 With OpenProject 12.2, you can easily find your project-related files (stored in Nextcloud) directly from the relevant work packages and always have the correct version at your fingertips.
 Data sovereignty remains a strong common ground between Nextcloud and OpenProject and this integration strengthens our collaboration while improving the productivity of our users.

-Addtionally, this release introduces **improvements to the date picker**, the possibility to **log time for other users** and mark work packages with notifications as read outside of notification center.
+Additionally, this release introduces **improvements to the date picker**, the possibility to **log time for other users** and mark work packages with notifications as read outside of notification center.

 As always, this release also contains many more improvements and bug fixes.
 We recommend updating to the newest version as soon as possible.